 Washington state is among the most unaccommodating states when it comes to gambling.
-It offers a few legal gambling opportunities, including charitable games, horse racing, and fun office pools.
-If you want to play at a licensed online casino in Washington, you're out of luck.
+If you want to play at a licensed online casino in Washington, you're out of luck, as only free online slots are available.
 While real-money online casinos are not yet legal, Washington state is also one of the very few states that do not allow sweepstakes casinos.

-Washington casinos provide punters with a vast array of gambling options.
+Washington land-based casinos offer punters a wide array of gambling options.
 They offer many slots, allowing you to choose your preferred theme, features, volatility, and RTP.
-Some Washington casinos offer huge progressive jackpots, too.
 In addition to traditional options like blackjack, roulette, and baccarat, you’ll find dice games, casino poker games, video poker, and fortune wheel games, among others.

-We have included the Return to Player (RTP) of the games listed above, but what exactly is it?
+We have included the Return to Player (RTP) of casino games, but what exactly is it?
 RTP gives you an idea of how much you can expect to win over time on average.
 If a game has an RTP of 95%, you can expect to receive $95 for every $100 staked.

 Nevertheless, there are many offshore online casinos available in Washington.
-These sites, which hold licenses with Curacao, Costa Rica, and Anjouan, accept players from Washington state.
+These sites accept players from Washington state.
 However, you must understand that these sites don’t offer levels of player protection.
 If you play at an offshore site, research it to ensure it’s on the level and has a solid reputation.
 There is very little you can do if they rip you off.
 After all, the Washington State Gambling Commission has no jurisdiction in other countries.

 As you can see, Washington wants nothing to do with online gambling.
 It doesn’t even like social casinos.
 How did we get here?
 To gain some insight, let’s check out a brief timeline of the evolution of gambling in Washington state.